 Doc Martens have even been spotted on older stars like Diane Keaton and Susan Sarandon, so there’s certainly no need to worry about looking like a granny in combat boots!
 Here are a few more ideas for what to wear with Doc Martens and combat boots over 40.

-Jeans are a natural with combat boots, but a skinny leg pant and big clunky combats will make your feet look huge.
+Jeans are a natural with combat boots, but a skinny leg jean and big clunky combats will make your feet look huge.
 So all you need to do is balance the look by wearing something long and loose up top.
 An oversized sweater, tunic or loose, flowy blouse works.
 Skinny jeans can be tucked into combat boots.

-2) Short Flirty Dresses
+3) Short Flirty Dresses

-Another easy solution to counteract the macho feel is to wear a very feminine dress is popular to wear with combat boots.
+Another easy solution to counteract the macho feel of combat boots is to wear a short, feminine dress with them.
 Pick something that is soft, light, flowy and has movement.
 Florals work well to create a contrast.
 Pair your pretty dress with tights and lace-up combat boots.

-3) A Maxi Dress or Skirt
+4) A Maxi Dress or Skirt

 Long dresses and skirts work just as well.
 Here’s an example.
 Pair this flowy floral maxi with combat boots, and a black leather jacket for a dash of subculture style.